 Results Count

-This tab displays the most details of your search.
-Here you'll see all the applications, modules, and components included in your searched value(s).
-You'll see the following columns in this tab:
+This tab displays the most details about your search.
+Here you see all the applications, modules, and components included in your searched value(s).
+You see the following columns in this tab:

 Attribute | Description |